findlayaw/contextSelector/README.md

 ## Output Format

-The tool formats the selected files in Markdown with fenced code blocks, which is optimal for LLM comprehension:
+The tool formats the selected files in Markdown with fenced code blocks, which is optimal for LLM comprehension.

+### Standard Mode

+In standard mode, the output includes the directory structure and file contents:

 ````markdown
 # Project Directory Structure